-• Data size: As one can observe from Figures 8(a) to 8(f), the Internet-scale configurations were more variable than the LAN experiments.
-However the general trend was that as the data size increased the benefit either improved or remained relatively constant.
+As one can observe from Figs. 8a, 8b, 8c, 8d, 8e, and 8f, the Internet-scale configurations were more variable than the LAN experiments.
+However, the general trend was that as the data size increased the benefit either improved or remained relatively constant.